 Flower to Vase Scale

-You need scale and proportion when it comes to picking vases and flowers together.
-If you don't have this, gravity will take over, and literally take your flowers over and dump them on the floor.
+You need to carefully consider scale and proportion when it comes to picking vases and flowers together.
+If you don't have this, gravity will take over and dump your flowers on the floor.
 The arrangement will not be able to stand if the flowers are too tall or heavy for the vase.
 Also consider what the arrangement would look like if there were too many flowers in a small vase or not enough flowers in a large vase.
 Keep your vase size in mind when it is time to order flowers and pick out quantities.

-Example: The tall/heavy gladioulus blooms were too much in weight and height causing the small vase to tip over and break.
+The tall and top-heavy gladious blooms were too much in weight and height causing the small vase to tip over and break.

 Flowers to Greenery